Skip to main content

 CRH signals the pituitary gland to release adrenocorticotropic hormone (ACTH), which in turn instructs the adrenal glands to secrete cortisol.
 In a balanced system, cortisol helps manage the stressor and then its levels recede.
 Chronic stress, however, forces this axis into a state of persistent activation, leading to prolonged high levels of cortisol.

 This state of hypercortisolemia directly antagonizes the objectives of hormonal optimization.
 Cortisol’s primary directive is survival.
-It prepares the body for immediate action by increasing and blood pressure.
+It prepares the body for immediate action by increasing blood sugar and blood pressure.
 In doing so, it actively suppresses functions it deems non-essential for immediate survival, including reproduction, metabolic regulation, and tissue repair.

-For a man on (TRT), elevated cortisol can increase the activity of the aromatase enzyme, which converts testosterone into estrogen.
+For a man on Testosterone Replacement Therapy (TRT), elevated cortisol can increase the activity of the aromatase enzyme, which converts testosterone into estrogen.
 This can lead to unwanted side effects and diminish the intended benefits of the therapy.
 For a woman using progesterone to manage perimenopausal symptoms, high cortisol can interfere with progesterone’s calming effects by competing for common cellular receptors.

 How Do Lifestyle Choices Influence Key Hormonal Pathways?